 If "Church of the Creator," or "World Church Of The Creator" are used within publications, for any reason, a note distinguishing the Service, Principles and Practices of the Foundation and Church Of The Creator® would be appreciated.

-If a distinguishing note is omitted, the writer/publisher perpetuates confusion in the public mind, even inadvertently.
+If a distinguishing note is omitted, the writer, and publisher perpetuates confusion in the public mind, even inadvertently.
 It is ironic, damaging to our organization, when articles about the alt-right, Ben Klassen, Matthew Hale, white supremacists organizations, are published without relevant information conveying facts established in law.
-The white supremacists have by Injunction and Final Judgment been ordered to cease using our trademark.
+The white supremacists have by Injunction and Final Judgment been ordered to cease using our ® Trademark, Church Of The Creator.®

 Hundreds of COTC Ordained Associate Ministers are actively serving humanity in the USA and other countries throughout the world.
 Encouraging, through living example, peace, cooperation, harmony, inclusion, unity of all people, all races, all colors, all creeds.
 Inadvertently created confusion with white supremacists, hate/fear based philosophies is therefore particularly distasteful and offensive.
 Leaving out the facts, repercussions of this litigation, accountability for mis-creation, under man's law, invoking Divine Law when standing up to bullies is important.
 An example worth sharing, to encourage others to act on their beliefs, faith and support, join with others who do so.

-Notably Historical Litigation - Judicial review including "name...genus" of religions, balance within protection of constitutional rights, intellectual property rights, of all parties and re-defing what is unacceptable, "Vexatious litigation" conduct.
+Notably Historical Litigation - Judicial review including "name...genus" of religions, balance within protection of constitutional rights, intellectual property rights, of all parties and re-defining what is unacceptable, "Vexatious litigation" conduct.

-This case continues to be cited, findings within the OPINIONS, within intellectual property rights and liability for attorney fees "Vexatious litigation conduct," "egregious and beyond the pale of acceptable litigation conduct."
+This case continues to be cited, within filings, OPINIONS, litigations relative Intellectual Property Rights and liability for attorney fees "Vexatious litigation conduct," "egregious and beyond the pale of acceptable litigation conduct."

-Since the initiation of the "Trademark Litigation" in 2000, other events beyond the scope of intellectual property were precipitaded through activating Divine Law, within man's law.
-The reality of using the Decree Divine Right Order® is demonstrated, yeilding what is is noteworthy, ongoing, and associated to holding bullies accountable.
+Since the initiation of the "Trademark Litigation" in 2000, other events beyond the scope of intellectual property were precipitated through activating Divine Law, within man's law.
+The reality of using the Decree Divine Right Order® is demonstrated, yielding what is is noteworthy, ongoing, and associated to holding bullies accountable.
 All bullies, everywhere on planet Earth.

 To understand what was exposed during the "® Trademark Litigation," testimony during the "soliciting/obstruction of justice trial" paints a clear picture.
 Jon Fox a former colleague testified that Hale, angry over the outcome of a trademark infringement lawsuit, asked him if he would kill the judge, some of the attorneys involved and the leader of the Oregon-based religious group that sued.
 "He shouted how he wanted them dead - the judge and the attorneys, they had to die," Jon Fox, 44, told the federal jury.

-Events precipitaded due to the ® Trademark Litigation - cause-effect "ripples."
+A few events precipitaded due to the ® Trademark Litigation - cause-effect "ripples."
 Search of Caption will yeild a long list sites relative each event.

 - Matt Hale v Judge Joan H. LEFKOW, US 7th Circuit, Middle District, C.D.
 Illonois 02-24-2002